loning/mbook-binary/src/bdag/THEORY_TEMPLATE.md

 # T{N} 理论名称

+**⚠️ CRITICAL FORMAL RIGOR REQUIREMENTS**

+This template MANDATES the use of strict formal methods and rigorous mathematical proofs.
+Every theorem statement, proof, and mathematical claim must satisfy the following criteria:

+1. **FORMAL COMPLETENESS**: All proofs must be logically complete and verifiable using formal logic
+2. **MATHEMATICAL PRECISION**: All symbols, operators, and mathematical objects must be precisely defined
+3. **VERIFICATION REQUIREMENT**: Every step in every proof must be independently verifiable
+4. **NO HAND-WAVING**: Statements like "it is obvious" or "clearly" are FORBIDDEN
+5. **CONSTRUCTIVE PROOFS**: Proofs must be constructive where possible, providing explicit constructions
+6. **DEPENDENCY TRACKING**: All assumptions and dependencies must be explicitly stated and tracked

+**ENFORCEMENT**: Any theory failing to meet these standards will be rejected and must be rewritten.

+---

 ## 1. 理论元信息
 **编号**: T{N} (自然数序列第N位)
 **Zeckendorf分解**: F{k} = {value} 或 F{i} + F{j} = {value1} + {value2} = {N}